Vaps5/Advanced-Programming-Course/Final Project/ReadMe.md

 # Optimization of Deproteinization Efficiency in Chitin Hydrolysis

-This C++ project implements an algorithm to optimize the deproteinization efficiency in chitin hydrolysis using sodium hydroxide (NaOH), based on a literature review of scientific experiments.
-The project uses **Least Squares Fitting**, **Exhaustive Search**, and a **Beam Search Algorithm** to find the optimal NaOH molarity, temperature, and processing time for chitin hydrolysis in *Acheta domesticus* (cricket flour).
+This C++ project implements an algorithm to optimize the deproteinization efficiency in chitin hydrolysis by using sodium hydroxide (NaOH), based on a literature review of scientific experiments.
+The project uses **Least Squares Fitting**, **Exhaustive Search**, and a **Beam Search Algorithm** to find the optimal NaOH molarity, temperature, and processing time for chitin hydrolysis.

 ## 📘 Project Structure